Fiware/showcase.gsma.dataModels/IssueTracking/Open311_ServiceType/doc/spec.md

     + Normative references: [https://schema.org/provider](https://schema.org/provider)
     + Optional

 + `dateCreated` : The date on which the service type was created.
-This date might be different than the entity creation date.
     + Attribute type: [DateTime](https://schema.org/DateTime)
-    + Optional
+    + Read-Only.
+Automatically generated.

 + `dateModified` : Last update date of this service type.
     + Attribute type: [DateTime](https://schema.org/DateTime)
-    + Optional
+    + Read-Only.
+Automatically generated.

 **Note**: JSON Schemas only capture the NGSI simplified representation, this means that to test the JSON schema examples with a [FIWARE NGSI version 2](http://fiware.github.io/specifications/ngsiv2/stable) API implementation, you need to use the `keyValues`